syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 This program provides a couple methods for quickly finding any file in a given project.
-It depends on GNU find.
+- Only dependency is GNU/BSD find
+- Works on Windows with minimum setup
+- Works flawlessly on Tramp Mode (https://www.emacswiki.org/emacs/TrampMode)

 Usage,
   - `M-x find-file-in-project-by-selected' use the selected region